-If you’re unable to take in the Perseids in August, the next major meteor shower—the Orionids—will peak the evening of October 20, through the predawn hours of October 21, according to the American Meteor Society.
-The moon is expected to be 23 percent full that night, and you can expect between 10 to 20 meteors per hour.
-The entire Orionid meteor shower is active between October 2 and November 7, 2020.
+If you’re unable to take in the Perseids in August, the next major meteor shower—the Orionids—peaks the evening of October 20, through the predawn hours of October 21, according to the American Meteor Society.
+Unfortunately, the moon is expected to be 100 percent full that night, making it difficult to see the 10 to 20 meteors per hour this shower produces.
+The entire Orionid meteor shower is active between October 2 and November 7, 2021.